-State Pension age for women is gradually increasing from 60 to 65.
-This affects when both men and women can claim Pension Credit and other means-tested benefits for pensioners.
+State Pension age for men and women is gradually increasing from 65 to 66.
+This also affects when both men and women can claim Pension Credit and other means-tested benefits for pensioners.

-The minimum age for Pension Credit, and for Housing Benefit/Council Tax Support for people of pension age, is increasing in line with women’s state pension age.
-The minimum age for the state pension for women, and for Pension Credit for men and women, is now over 63 and a half and increasing.
+The minimum age for the guarantee element of Pension Credit, and for Housing Benefit/Council Tax Support for people of pension age, is increasing in line with the state pension age.
+The minimum age for the state pension and therefore for guarantee Pension Credit, is now over 65 and is increasing.

-The schedule for the increase in men's and women's state pension age is as follows:
+The schedule for the increase in men's and women's state pension age from 65 to 66 is as follows:

 Once state pension age for men and women has reached 66 in October 2020 there will then be further increases.
 Pension age is set to increase from 66 to 67 between 2026 and 2028.
 Rather than using specific dates for people born within a certain period, people born between 6 April 1960 and 5 March 1961 will reach pension age when they are 66 and the specified number of months below.